izzatulloh0110/izzatulloh0110/README.md

 - 👋 Hi, I’m Izzatulloh.
 I'm 20 years.
 I live in Uzbekistan🇺🇿
 - 👀 That’s exactly what I’m interested in when I focus on something
 - 🌱 I’m currently learning English language since 2021
-- 💻♾ I study at PDP Academy in Tashkent.
+- 💻♾ I study at PDP IT Academy in Tashkent.
+- 💻 My teacher's name : Xurshidbek Kurbanov
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...